 Should Your Child See a Doctor?

-- Injuries to leg
+- Injuries to the leg hip to toes

 - Injuries to a bone, muscle, joint or ligament

-Types of leg injuries
+Types of Leg Injuries

-When to Call Your Doctor for a Leg Injury
+When to Call for Leg Injury

-- Major bleeding that can't be stopped
+- Major bleeding that can't be stopped.

 - Skin is split open or gaping and may need stitches